-We distinguish a special type of MWEs, for which we are mainly interested in its type, during the annotation: named entities (NE).3 Treatment of NEs together with other MWEs is important, because syntactic functions are more or less arbitrary inside a NE (consider an address with phone numbers, etc.) and so is the assignment of semantic roles.
+We distinguish a special type of MWEs, for which we are mainly interested in its type, during the annotation: named entities (NE).
+Treatment of NEs together with other MWEs is important, because syntactic functions are more or less arbitrary inside a NE (consider an address with phone numbers, etc.) and so is the assignment of semantic roles.
 That is why we need each NE to be combined into a single node, just like we do it with MWEs in general.

 For the purpose of annotation we have built a repository of MWEs, which we call SemLex.
-We have built it using entries from some existing dictionaries and it is being enriched during the annotation in order to contain every MWE that was annotated.
-We explain this in detail in Section 4.1.
+We have built it using entries from some existing dictionaries and it is being enriched during the annotation in order to contain every MWEs that was annotated.
+We explain this in detail in Sect.
+4.1.

-3. Current state of MWEs in PDT 2.0
+3 Current state of MWEs in PDT 2.0

 During the annotation of valency, which is a part of the tectogrammatical layer of PDT 2.0, the t-lemmas, have been basically identified for all the verbs and some nouns and adjectives.
-The resulting valency lexicon is called PDT-VALLEX (Hajič et al., 2003) and we can see it as a repository of lexemes based on verbs, adjectives and nouns in PDT that have valency.
-4
+The resulting valency lexicon is called PDT-VALLEX,